tidev/titanium-cli/README.md

 ## License

-This project is open source and provided under the Apache Public License (version 2).
-Please make sure you see the `LICENSE` file included in this distribution for more details on the license.
-Also, please take notice of the privacy notice at the end of the file.
+Titanium is a registered trademark of TiDev Inc. All Titanium trademark and patent rights were transferred and assigned to TiDev Inc. on 04/07/2022.
+Please see the LEGAL information about using our trademarks, privacy policy, terms of usage and other legal information at http://www.tidev.io/legal.

-#### (C) Copyright 2012-2013, [Appcelerator](http://www.appcelerator.com/) Inc. All Rights Reserved.
+#### Copyright TiDev, Inc. 04/07/2022-Present